 Individual Retirement Account (IRA)

-How does direct shareholding work in relation to an individual retirement account (IRA)?
-Can people direct register their IRA shares?
+How does registered shareholding work in relation to an individual retirement account (IRA)?
+Can people register their IRA shares?

-We don’t believe there is any reason why shares can’t be transferred from an IRA into a person's name in DRS format.
-People should speak to their plan sponsor about whether it’s possible and of course seek financial advice before making any decisions.
+We don’t believe there is any reason why shares can’t be transferred from an IRA into a person's name on the register in DRS format, but there may be unfavorable tax consequences.
+People should speak to their plan sponsor about whether it’s possible and of course seek financial and tax advice before making any decisions.
 If you have a question about your specific account please contact us on +1 (201) 680 6578 or 800 522 6645.

 Does Computershare act as a custodian for shares in an individual retirement account (IRA)?